 Registering openSUSE Leap Clients

-This section contains information about registering Salt clients running openSUSE operating systems.
+This section contains information about registering clients running openSUSE operating systems.
 Uyuni supports openSUSE Leap 15 clients using Salt.
-Traditional clients are not supported.

 Bootstrapping is supported for starting openSUSE clients and performing initial state runs such as setting repositories and performing profile updates.